VisionKit

 }

-After a discussion on how to implement a AR After understanding the function, we may need to extend some scenarios: for example, we need to detect 3D Plane of the world.
+After understanding how to implement an AR feature in Weixin Mini Program, we may need to expand some scenarios: for example, we need to detect the plane of the 3D world.

 session.on('addAnchors', anchors => {